Biographies of Prominent

 Published in 2012

-Finally, I'd like to thank the interpreters included in their biographies for their amazing dedication and accomplishments in the interpreting profession and the Utah Deaf community.
-They were fantastic champions for us, advocating the passage of legislation establishing American Sign Language as an official language in Utah, requiring interpreter certification, and establishing the Utah Interpreter Program.
+Finally, I would like to express my sincere gratitude towards the interpreters mentioned in their biographies for their tremendous dedication and accomplishments in the interpreting profession and the Utah Deaf community.
+Their relentless efforts have played a vital role in advocating for the passage of legislation recognizing American Sign Language as an official language in Utah, mandatory interpreter certification, and establishing the Utah Interpreter Program.
+These efforts have significantly improved the lives of the Utah Deaf community.

 Jodi Becker Kinner

-Finally, I'd like to thank the interpreters included in their biographies for their amazing dedication and accomplishments in the interpreting profession and the Utah Deaf community.
-They were fantastic champions for us, advocating the passage of legislation establishing American Sign Language as an official language in Utah, requiring interpreter certification, and establishing the Utah Interpreter Program.
+Finally, I would like to express my sincere gratitude towards the interpreters mentioned in their biographies for their tremendous dedication and accomplishments in the interpreting profession and the Utah Deaf community.
+Their relentless efforts have played a vital role in advocating for the passage of legislation recognizing American Sign Language as an official language in Utah, mandatory interpreter certification, and establishing the Utah Interpreter Program.
+These efforts have significantly improved the lives of the Utah Deaf community.

 Jodi Becker Kinner